-I also note the SIPP application form which was signed and dated by Mr E said:
+I also note the SIPP application forms which were signed by consumers for other applications of the same nature said:

 'This Form should be used if you are a client establishing a SIPP without advice.
 You have made this decision independently and are aware of the implications of this decision'.